stevehanphoto/reactnd-project-myreads-starter/README.md

 run the commands:

 npm install

 npm start

-Then go to http://localhost:3000 in your browser
+Go to http://localhost:3000 in your browser

 ## Project Folder Structure
 ```bash